 Money makes the world go around.
 And selling online makes you part of the global economy.
 You’ll want to be sure that you’ve set up the right currency type for your location and your customers.
 This way, shoppers around the world can purchase from your store and pay you in your preferred currency.

-To access your store’s currency settings, log in to your Admin Area and go to Settings > Currency.
+To access your store’s currency settings, log in to your store's Admin Dashboard and go to Settings > Currency.

 By default, your store is pre-configured to use US Dollars.
 If you want to use the American Dollar as your only currency, there's nothing more you need to do.
 If you need to use other currency types, you can configure them as follows: